-Co-chairs: Ingrid Dijkgraaf (NL) & Margaret Brimble (NZ)
+Co-chairs: Ingrid Dijkgraaf (NL) & Andreas Bender (UK)

-Members: Andreas Bender (UK), Kim Bonger (NL), Geert van den Boogaart (NL), Bert Janssen (NL), Sierin Lim (SG), Christine Maritz (ZA), Christina Schroeder (USA), Dirk Slotboom (NL)
+Members: Kim Bonger (NL), Geert van den Boogaart (NL), Stephan Hacker (NL), Bert Janssen (NL), Sierin Lim (SG), Jenny Malmström (NZ), Christina Schroeder (USA), Dirk Slotboom (NL), Albert Wong (NL)

 Chemistry is indispensable to improve global human health as it enables us to unravel basic (patho)physiologal molecular mechanisms, develop better diagnostics, and design advanced therapeutics.
 In the Health track of the IUPAC|CHAINS 2023 conference, the current and future global health challenges and how recent advances in chemistry contributed to improve human health will be presented and discussed.